centrifugal/centrifuge-python/README.md

+# Centrifuge-python (work in progress)

-# Centrifuge websocket client for Python
+This is a websocket client for [Centrifugo](https://github.com/centrifugal/centrifugo) server on top of Python asyncio library.

 Usage example: